 I stumbled into web analytics in my first job within the public service in 2001 because nobody else in my unit had time to do it but we all knew someone had to.
 As the newest hire, I was eager to please and even more eager to learn anything and everything.
 My job was to work with internal staff who were managing websites.
 Thus began my interest in evidence-based decision-making and client service.

-Fast forward almost a decade, I have also expanded my interests and skills (out of curiosity and necessity) to performance measurement (of Results-based Management fame) for government services delivered via multiple channels (web, phone, e-mail, in person, by mail).
-In a recent assignment, I developed a performance measurement framework consistent with User-centered Design and Government of Canada policies using web analytics and specialized test methods such as usability testing to quantify and improve user experience with the government both online and offline.
+Fast forward almost a decade, I have also expanded my interests and skills (out of curiosity and necessity) to performance measurement (specifically Results-based Management) for government services delivered via multiple channels (web, phone, e-mail, in person, by mail).
+In one assignment, I developed a performance measurement framework consistent with User-centered Design and Government of Canada policies using web analytics and specialized test methods such as usability testing to quantify and improve user experience with the government both online and offline.

 I love my job.